tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

 ### 3.1.1.
 Overview

 The security of the L2 layer heavily relies on a sequencer.
 In contrast to the L1, whose security is guaranteed by powerful economic incentives and multiple validators, the L2 is more vulnerable to attacks.
-Sequencers store L2 transaction data on the L1 to mitigate such instability.
+Sequencers store L2 transaction data and state root on the L1 to mitigate such instability.
 The challenge process ensures the validity of the data before it is committed to the L1.
-Anyone can challenge or raise issues against L2 transaction data during DTD.
+Anyone can challenge against the state root submitted during DTD.

 However, relying solely on the generosity of random entities for security can be inherently unstable.
 Therefore, the upgraded staking service will include appropriate rewards and penalties to incentivize stakers to be deeply involved in challenges.